Leonardo Araújo

 Leonardo Nascimento de Araújo (born 5 September 1969), known as Leonardo Araújo or simply Leonardo, is a Brazilian football executive and former player and manager.
-He last served as the sporting director of Ligue 1 club Paris Saint-Germain until May 2022.
+He last served as the sporting director of Ligue 1 club Paris Saint-Germain from 2019 to 2022.

 A versatile player, Leonardo was employed in several positions throughout his career, including as an attacking midfielder, left winger, and left-back; his best-known and most successful period was at AC Milan, in the role of attacking midfielder (or trequartista) behind the forwards.
 He played for teams in Brazil, Spain, Japan, France and Italy, winning titles with Flamengo, São Paulo, Kashima Antlers and Milan.

 A former Brazil international, Leonardo played in the 1994 World Cup winning side, as well as the team that finished runners-up in the 1998 edition of the tournament.
 He also represented his nation in two Copa América tournaments, reaching the final in 1995, and winning the title in 1997, also claiming the FIFA Confederations Cup in the same year.

 Following his retirement, Leonardo also served as a coach for Italian side Milan, and successively as coach of crosstown rivals Inter Milan, where he won a Coppa Italia title in 2011.
 From 2011 to 2013, he was sporting director of his former club Paris Saint-Germain (PSG).
 He coached Antalyaspor in 2017 before returning to Milan as sporting director in 2018.
 In 2019, Leonardo returned to PSG as sporting director, until he was sacked in 2022.